Website using dairy farm's address attracts attention of law enforcement - Salisbury Post

 Website using dairy farm’s address attracts attention of law enforcement

-CLEVELAND — With people showing up to his dairy in search of used farm and construction equipment, Terry Foster has been the bearer of bad news lately.
+CLEVELAND — With people showing up to his dairy farm in search of used farm and construction equipment, Terry Foster has been the bearer of bad news lately.

 For the past several weeks, Foster said people from as far away as the upper midwest have visited La-Foster Farm in Cleveland in search of B&C Tractor, an online company that’s using his address to advertise to people interested in buying used tractors, backhoes and excavators.
 While La-Foster Farm has farming equipment, it’s not for sale.
 Foster, his son and their small staff use it to maintain and milk a herd of Holstein and Jersey cows.